View as Map

 Charro Vida

-Charro Vida takes inspiration from the Mediterranean diet and Sonoran cuisine.
-They’re big on “Food With A Purpose” — that is, sourcing fresh local produce and using healthy fats.
-They’ve got a solid selection of tacos – from Jackfruit Carnitas to Tempeh Asada and even a Breakfast Taco with walnut chorizo.
-And they’ve got vegan options to boot!
+Charro Vida takes inspiration from both the Mediterranean diet and Sonoran cuisine.
+They’re big on “Food With A Purpose.”
+That is, sourcing fresh, local produce and using healthy fats.
+There is a hearty selection of tacos – from Jackfruit Carnitas to Tempeh Asada, and even a Breakfast Taco with walnut chorizo.
+They’ve got vegan options, to boot!

 Cocteleria La Palma Mariscos Y Mas

-This cool food truck is a hidden treasure in Tucson, run by the awesome Romero family.
-It’s got a loyal fanbase who can’t get enough of their delicious Fish and Shrimp Tacos.
+This food truck is a hidden treasure in Tucson run by the Romero family.
+It has a loyal fanbase who can’t get enough of their delicious Fish and Shrimp Tacos.
 One bite and you’ll be hooked!
-Get it??

 Paella Valencia at Contigo Latin Kitchen (Photo credit: Jackie Tran)